 Autism Bridges, Bedford

 Autism Bridges is a private clinic specializing in ABA therapy for children with autism.
-Their ABA services provide individualized ABA therapy services that address behavior management and skill acquisition.
-The ABA providers develop and implement a positive behavior support plan to help teach children functional communication.
+They provide individualized ABA therapy services that address behavior management and skill acquisition and develop and implement positive behavior support plans to help teach children functional communication.
 In addition to therapy services, Autism Bridges offers the following services:

 - Educational and behavioral assessment